Package 'gratis'

 forecast::autoplot(x$N1$x)

-Generating time series with controllable features.
+Generate time series with target features

 Description